markz002/Case_Study_1/README.md

 Overall, I think these findings closely mirror the primary analysis conclusions reported in the original manuscript

-### 2.3.Secondary Analysis
+### 2.3 Secondary Analysis
 The secondary analysis focused on replicating the secondary objective described in the main manuscript.
 Specifically, this involved examining how psychological readiness to test, HIV-related stigma, attitudes toward HIV treatment, and medical mistrust were associated with HIV self-test kit ordering.

 My approach is that for each secondary outcome domain, participants were grouped by whether they ordered an HIV self-test kit (ora_within60_yesno).
 Summary statistics were calculated separately for those who ordered a kit and those who did not.
 Depending on the nature of the variable.
-For categorical or scale variables were summarized using counts and percentages, and compared using Fisher¡¯s exact test.
+For categorical or scale variables were summarized using counts and percentages, and compared using Fisher's exact test.
 While continuous variables were summarized using means and standard deviations, and compared using the Wilcoxon rank-sum test.
-My use of test follows the original study¡¯s appendix 3
+My use of test follows the original study's appendix 3

 Replicated Tables.

+**Replicate of Table c:**
 ![img](images/table_c.jpeg)

+**Replicate of Table d:**
 ![img](images/table_d.jpeg)

+**Replicate of Table e:**
 ![img](images/table_e.jpeg)

+**Replicate of Table f:**
 ![img](images/table_f.jpeg)

 I did not replciate table a and b from Appendix because the corresponding data fields could not be clearly identified in the provided data dictionary (I've spend a lot time on this but still not sure where those data fields are mapped to).